jon49/child-spaced-repetition/README.md

 Your Controller will have access to the Default View's hierarchy through a variable called `$this->view`.
 This variable is provided by `AppController`.

-You can send variables from the Controller to the View/Sub Views objects as follows:
+You can send variables from the Controller to the View/Sub View objects as follows:

 ```php
 // Pass a varialbe called 'foo' into the Master Template